Radar, Gun Laying, Mk. I and Mk. II: Mk. I development

 To provide a system able to make such an accurate measurement, and do so continually, Pollard developed a system that used the entire CRT display to provide a measurement showing only ranges a short distance on either side of a pre-selected range setting.
 The system worked by charging a capacitor at a known rate until it reached a threshold that triggered the time base.
-The time base was set to move across the screen in the time that represented less than a kilometre.
+The time base was set to move across the screen in a time that represented less than a kilometre.
 A large potentiometer was used to control the charging rate, which provided a range offset.
 The range to the target was measured by using the potentiometer to move the blip until it was in the middle of the display, and then reading the range from a scale on the potentiometer.
 The basic system developed rapidly, and a test system was providing 100 yard accuracy for aircraft between 3000 yard and 14000 yard by the summer of 1937.
-By the end of the year this had improved to as accurate as 25 yard.
+By the end of the year, this had improved to as accurate as 25 yard.

 As the original requirement for the system was to provide additional information to optical instruments, accurate bearing measurements were not required.
-However, the system did need some way to ensure that the target being ranged was the one being tracked optically, and not another nearby target.
-For this role, the system used two receiver antennas mounted about one wavelength apart, so that when they were pointed directly at the target the received signals would cancel out and produce a null on the display.
+The system did need some way to ensure that the target being ranged was the one being tracked optically, and not another nearby target.
+For this role, the system used two receiver antennas mounted about one wavelength apart vertically, so that when they were pointed directly at the target the received signals would cancel out and produce a null on the display, where the signal disappeared.
 This was sent to a second display, whose operator attempted to keep the antennas pointed at the target.

-The transmitter, which had a power of about 20 kW, was mounted in a large rectangular wooden cabin on a wheeled trailer.
+The transmitter, which produced short pulses of about 20 kW, was mounted in a large rectangular wooden cabin on a wheeled trailer.
 The single half-wave dipole antenna was mounted on a short vertical extension at one end of the cabin, with the "line-of-shoot" along the long axis.
-The antenna was only marginally directional, with the signal being sent out in a wide fan about 60 degrees on either side.
+The antenna was only marginally directional, sending the signal out in a fan shape about 60 degrees on either side.

 The receiver was considerably more complex.
 The operator's cabin was somewhat smaller than the transmitter, and mounted on the AA gun carriage bearing system which allowed the entire cabin to be rotated around the vertical axis.
 A short distance above the roof was a rectangular metal framework roughly matching the outline of the cabin.
-Three antennas were mounted in a line down one of the long sides of the framework; range measurements were taken off the antenna in the middle, and directional by comparing the signal on the two antennas at the end.
+Three antennas were mounted in a line down one of the long sides of the framework; range measurements were taken off the antenna in the middle, and directionally by comparing the signal on the two antennas at the ends.
 Behind the two bearing antennas were reflectors mounted about a wavelength away, which had the effect of narrowing their reception angle.

 In the field, the transmitter would be aimed in the expected direction of attacks, and the receiver placed some distance away to help protect it from the signal being reflected off local sources.